Majestic then, majestic now

 The 1980s theatre seats were replaced in 2013 alongside heavy investment behind the scenes of the theatre and stage to improve facilities for hirers.
 The 1990s cinema seats were replaced in 2016 with an overall investment of £110,000 improving cinema picture quality, sound quality and operational flexibility for people to enjoy attending their local family friendly cinema in Sevenoaks.

-Since 2009 a total investment of more than £830,000 has been put into The Stag by the not-for-profit charity which invests all of its returns back into The Stag, by Sevenoaks Town Council and from other grants.
+Since 2009 a total investment of more than £830,000 has been put into The Stag by the not-for-profit charity which invests all of its returns back into The Stag, with grants from Sevenoaks Town Council and from other grants.

 The venue hosts an array of events and performances which appeal to audiences of all ages.
 Its management, its staff, its volunteers, the town and district councils and the Sevenoaks community are all determined that The Stag remains at the heart of Sevenoaks: Majestic in times past, and majestic today.